Top Bar

 • Course Number: 06030100

 In this course, students work with clay to create functional and sculptural pieces.
-Hand-building techniques including pinch, coil, and slab are taught.
+Hand-building construction includes pinch, coil, and slab techniques.
+Additionally, students also have the opportunity to explore alternative stamping and texture methods. .
+Additionally, students also have the opportunity to explore alternative stamping and texture methods.
 Students design, decorate, glaze and fire their work for permanency.

 Ceramics 2